Go Home Dinosaurs!

 Developer: Fire Hose Games | Publisher: Fire Hose Games | Release Date: 2013 | Genre: Casual, Indie, Strategy, Tower Defense | Website: Official Website | Purchase: Steam

-Don’t you just hate it when you are having a nice BBQ with your gopher buddies and all of a sudden a troupe of hungry dinosaurs comes barging in?
-Well the gophers in “Go Home Dinosaurs!” are not going to surrender their food without a fight and so starts one of the most whimsical tower defense games since Plants Vs Zombies.
+Don’t you just hate it when you are having a nice BBQ with your gopher buddies, and all of a sudden, a troupe of hungry dinosaurs comes barging in?
+Well, the gophers in “Go Home Dinosaurs!” are not going to surrender their food without a fight, and so starts one of the most whimsical tower defense games since Plants Vs Zombies.

-*Review originally published 2013.
+*Review originally published in 2013.

 System Requirements